Systemad/Dovecord-React/README.md

 ### API
 Contains the controller and Orleans client to interact with the Silo(Host).

+CQRS, Projections and Event sourcing

+Realtime Communication with Signalr (Websockets)

 ### Applications
-Contains MediatR handlers, services, database and Orleans grains.
+Contains MediatR handlers, services, database and Orleans subscribers.
 This is only intended to interact with the database for persistence!

 ## Orleans.Silo